google/zetasql/docs/string_functions.md

   In general, this is a one-to-one mapping, except when the `*` specifier is present.
 For example, `%.*i` maps to two arguments&mdash;a length argument and a signed integer argument.
-If the number of arguments related to the format specifiers is not the same as the number of arguments, an error occurs.
+If the number of arguments related to the format specifiers isn't the same as the number of arguments, an error occurs.
 + `data_type_expression`: The value to format as a string.
 This can be any ZetaSQL data type.